BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Python_Introduction.rst

 Basic Import Statements
 -----------------------

-At the top of your python file you will need a few import statements to bring in the *complex* library and it*s plugins.
+At the top of your python file you will need a few import statements to bring in the *simplnx* library and it*s plugins.
 There are three plugins, but only 2 of those you will need to explicitly import.

-+ ComplexCode: This plugin is included into the *complex* module automatically
++ ComplexCode: This plugin is included into the *simplnx* module automatically
 + OrientationAnalysis: This plugin should be imported if any of the functionality is needed.
 + ITKImageProcessing: This plugin should be imported if any of the functionality is needed.